 Vista do Rei Viewpoint

-The Vista do Rei (‘King’s viewpoint’, when literally translated), was named after King D. Carlos and his wife Queen D. Amelia’s visit to the island in 1901.
-This is where you can have one of the best views over the lake and the surroundings.
+The Vista do Rei (‘King’s viewpoint’, when literally translated) was named after King D. Carlos and his wife Queen D. Amelia’s visit to the island in 1901.
+This is where you can have one of the best views of the lake and the surroundings.

 Monte Palace Abandoned Hotel

-The Monte Palace is a huge abandoned hotel on top of the volcano has such a fascinating story.
-Some people like to enter the ruin to do some urban exploration, although it can be quite dangerous as the building is falling apart.
+The Monte Palace is a huge abandoned hotel on top of the volcano with a fascinating story.
+Some people like to enter the ruin to do some urban exploration, although it can be pretty dangerous as the building is falling apart.

 Ponta da Ferraria Hot Spring